 AGIOS MINAS CONVENT

-Nestled in the picturesque village of Lefkara, the Agios Minas Convent is a delightful site to behold.
-It is home to a church, multiple 18th century monastic buildings and cloisters.
+Lastly, this Larnaca Monastery, which is nestled in the picturesque village of Lefkara, is a delightful sight to behold.
+Agios Minas Convent is home to a church, multiple 18th-century monastic buildings and cloisters.
 The nuns of the convent are famous for their exquisitely painted icons.
-History reveals that the convent was earlier a Dominican building, and it is a wondrous blend of Gothic influence and Byzantine architectural traditions.
-The walls of the convent feature two impressively large paintings of Agios Minas and Agios Georgios, which date back to 1757.
+History reveals that the convent was earlier a Dominican building, and it is a wonderful blend of Gothic influence and Byzantine architectural traditions.
+The convent walls feature two impressively large paintings of Agios Minas and Agios Georgios, which date back to 1757.